ContentSquare/chproxy/docs/content/en/faq.md

 * *Is `chproxy` production ready?*

-  Yes, we successfully use it in production for both `INSERT` and `SELECT` requests.
+  Yes, we successfully use it in production for `SELECT` requests.
+Others found it handy for `INSERT` as well.
+However, our benchmarks proved that it's better to insert data without proxy with `NATIVE` ClickHouse protocol. requests.

 * *What about `chproxy` performance?*